 A mark is awarded for active tutorial participation and attendance.
 Students are required to not only attend tutorials but to read and be prepared for case study discussions, and to take an active part.
 The activities have been set up to not only help understand the topics each week, but also to help collect information for the group project.
 The work from these activities may be collected for the purpose of reviewing the level of participation.

 The final exam will be based on concepts from the readings, lectures and issues raised in class discussions.
-Multiple choice and short essay questions can be expected.
+Short essay questions can be expected.

 No information currently available.